Principle of Alignment: There is more value created with overall alignment than with local excellence.

 - Capabilities and enablers, which are needed to realize the vision and roadmap for the value stream, and more importantly, to satisfy the needs of customers

-The solution is developed and described as having a set of capabilities.
-Similar to features, capabilities are higher-level solution behaviors that typically take multiple ARTs to implement, as shown in Figure 4.
-Like features, capabilities are sized to fit within a PI.
+The solution is described as having a set of capabilities.
+Like features, they represent a higher-level of solution behaviors that typically take multiple ARTs to implement, as shown in Figure 4.
+Capabilities are sized to fit within a PI.

-The flow of capabilities is managed through the solution Kanban, which is used to verify that capabilities are evaluated and analyzed before they reach the solution backlog, where they are readied for implementation.
-The Kanban system also serves as a focusing mechanism that helps limit Work in Process (WIP) to ensure that all the ARTs are synchronized and have the capacity to deliver capabilities together.
-Larger initiatives are managed as solution epics and are broken down into capabilities during analysis.
+The Kanban system also helps limit Work in Process (WIP) to ensure that all the ARTs are synchronized and have the capacity to deliver value together.
+Larger initiatives defined as solution epics are broken down into capabilities during analysis state in the Kanban.

 Coordinating ARTs and Suppliers

-Solution trains coordinate the development of solutions within a PI, which is used to synchronize value delivery across multiple ARTs.
-They provide for cadence and synchronization of multiple ARTs and suppliers, including PI Planning meetings and the solution demo.
+Solution trains coordinate the development of solutions within a PI, and they provide for cadence and synchronization of ARTs and suppliers, including PI Planning events and the solution demo.
+Figure 5 shows the Solution Train events.
 In many cases, large solutions require suppliers who develop components, subsystems, or capabilities for the value stream.
-These suppliers participate in the large solution-level events.
+These suppliers participate in the Solution Train events.

-At the start of each PI, planning takes place for all ARTs at the same time, conducted by the ARTs individually in PI planning meetings.
-But to gain alignment and create a single plan across all trains, as well as manage dependencies between the trains, Pre- and Post-PI Planning meetings also take place.
-These events result in aggregated solution PI Objectives that can be communicated to stakeholders.
+At the start of each PI, planning takes place for all ARTs at (ideally) the same time, conducted by the ARTs in individually PI planning events.
+The Pre- and Post-PI Planning events gain alignment and create a single plan across all trains, as well as manage dependencies between the trains.
+These events result in summarized solution PI Objectives for communication with stakeholders.

-At the end of each PI (usually some time into the next one), a solution demo is held, an important event for the solution train.
+The Solution Train holds a solution demo at the end of each PI (or may sometimes lag to the start of the next PI).
 Here, it presents an integrated solution across all ARTs and suppliers to customers and stakeholders from the portfolio and other value streams.
 After this demo, an I&A workshop is held to improve the process of the entire value stream.

-Suppliers often play a key role in solution development, as well.
-The overall value stream’s agility depends on supplier agility.
-Lean-Agile suppliers can be treated as another ART, participating in all solution train events.
-However, suppliers working in traditional methodologies work against Milestones, but are expected to attend pre- and post-PI planning, solution demos, and solution train I&A. SAFe enterprises help suppliers improve their processes and become more Lean and Agile, to the economic benefit of both organizations.
+Lean-Agile suppliers can be treated as another ART, participating in all Solution Train events.
+Traditionally, suppliers work against contractual Milestones, but they are still expected to attend pre- and post-PI planning, solution demos, and Solution Train I&A. SAFe enterprises help suppliers improve their processes and become more Lean and Agile, to the economic benefit of both organizations

 Releasing and Release Governance

-As we noted above, solution trains apply cadence and synchronization to manage development.
-But solution trains can release an entire solution, or the elements of a solution, at any time the business and market dictates.
+As we noted above, Solution Trains apply cadence and synchronization to manage development.
+But Solution Trains can deploy an entire solution, or the elements of a solution, at any time the business and market dictates.